bgarcial/ha-K8s-to-on-premises-env/README.md

 ## 3. Deeping dive in Kubernetes deployment

+### 3.1. - needs to achieve the highest possible uptime for the api and the workers (calculate the SLA and explain it)

+kEEP nin mind the end to end solution, not just the aks.
+I did it with the Express Route circuit, consider dependecy of aks with AAD.
+MAYBE i AM using a db for a stateless app.
+Those SLAS should be the same or greater than AKS
+- AZ, in a region?
+    - deploy to at least two regions
+I want that level of resiliency in case of a natural disaster, i am not going to impact the other copy of my data

+### 3.2 Other K8s features

 - RBAC enabled
     - Specify the Roles and ClusterRoles to allow see a namespace and admin user on the cluster with aad